|

 - Four different actors played Wally, the owner of the gas station where Gomer was employed, throughout the show's run.

-- No information is known about the actor who played Mr. Schwamp, a character who appeared in a handful of episodes, but never spoke a
+- No information is known about the actor who played Mr. Schwamp, a character who appeared in a handful of episodes, but never spoke a single line of dialog.

 - Don Knotts's first name was Jesse.